casamia67/Hi-Fi-Dual-Rack-Interface-for-moOde-Audio/README.md

 Place `rack_master.html` alongside your native moOde files in the webroot directory (`/var/www/html/`):

+📄 License
+This project is licensed under the MIT License - see the LICENSE file for details.

+You are free to use, modify, distribute, and integrate this software into open-source or commercial projects with minimal restriction.

+💡 Credits & Acknowledgments
+moOde Audio Player: Designed to complement the open-source audio ecosystem developed by Tim Curtis and contributors (moodeaudio.org).

+Developed with AI assistance and collaborative engineering support via Gemini AI.

 ```text
 /var/www/html/
 ├── rack_master.html    # Main Hi-Fi Rack master wrapper
 ├── index.php           # Native moOde Audio player
 └── vumeter.html        # Dynamic VU Meter module